Dolindo Ruotolo

 Dolindo Ruotolo (6 October 1882, Naples, Italy–19 November 1970, Naples, Italy) was an Italian Catholic priest.
 He is a candidate for beatification and the Catholic Church has granted him the title "Servant of God".

 Ruotolo has been recognized as an advocate of spiritual practice called the "spirituality of surrender".
-Polish Archbishop Konrad Krajewski, the Papal Almoner, has cited Ruotolo's personal devotion as an inspiration.
+Polish Cardinal Konrad Krajewski, the Papal Almoner, has cited Ruotolo's personal devotion as an inspiration.

 Padre Pio said Don Dolindo was a “saint”, that “the whole of Paradise” was in his soul, and once said to a group of Pilgrims from Naples, “Why do you come here, you have Don Dolindo in Naples?, Go to him.
 He is a saint.”
 Dolindo called himself “Mary’s little old man.”
 He lived in such great poverty that his own family turned away from him.
 He opened his arms without fear to embrace contagious sick people, caressing and kissing them.
 He offered himself as a victim soul for mankind, and was afflicted with many sufferings, including complete paralysis for the last ten years of his life.

 In 1941, Ruotolo, writing under the pseudonym of "Dain Cohenel", distributed to the Italian Catholic bishops a pamphlet attacking Catholic biblical scholarship, Un gravissimo pericolo per la Chiesa e per le anime.
 II sistema critico-scientifico nello studio e nell'interpretazione della Sacra Scrittura, le sue deviazioni funeste e le sue aberrazioni, for which he was censured by the Pontifical Biblical Commission.
 He accused historical-critical methods of being the product of an "accursed spirit of pride, presumption, and superficiality, disguised under minute investigations and hypocritical literal exactness".
 Ruotolo authored a ten-thousand page Bible commentary, La Sacra Scrittura, which on 20 November 1940 was placed on the Index of Forbidden Books.

+While it is historically accurate that Don Dolindo Ruotolo's 33-volume biblical commentary La Sacra Scrittura was placed on the Index of Forbidden Books on November 20, 1940, this action must be understood within its proper historical and theological context.
+The subsequent rehabilitation of both the work and its author, along with widespread ecclesiastical support, demonstrates that this initial censure was later recognized as unjust.

+Significantly, Pope Pius XI, encouraged by Armida Barelli, the renowned Catholic activist who had a great devotion to Don Dolindo, established a new study commission around 1936.
+This commission ultimately led to Don Dolindo's reinstatement on July 17, 1937, when he was already 55 years old, and after almost 17 years of suspension.
+Cardinal Alessio Ascalesi, Archbishop of Naples since 1924, also deserves credit; he had great esteem for Don Dolindo as a biblical scholar and priest, and held him in such high regard that he chose him as his confessor during the final and most difficult period of his life.